Admission to Graduate Degree Programs

-You may fill out an online application and submit it electronically at CollegeNet (recommended) or LSAC.org, or you may download and complete the Application PDF on a computer and send it to us in hardcopy form.
+You may fill out an online application and submit it electronically via CollegeNet or LSAC.org, or you may download and complete the Application PDF on a computer and send it to us in hardcopy form.

 Michigan Law welcomes applications from around the world and from all segments of the legal profession—private practice, academia, government, NGOs, public service, and corporations.
 We seek to create a small graduate class of 35-45 LLMs who intermingle with our JDs to create a diverse and intellectually outstanding student body.
 Admission to the graduate program is thus highly competitive, resulting in a number of qualified applicants necessarily being turned away.

 Clearly, a very important consideration in the selection process is the academic and professional record of applicants in their own countries.
 Nonetheless, looking at grades alone does not provide an adequate measure to predict the outcome of our selection procedure.
 Great attention is paid to all details in the application, and letters of reference are taken very seriously.
 Ultimately, we seek people with proven intellectual and professional abilities whose matriculation allows us to build a heterogeneous group of graduate students representing a wide array of qualities, including varied intellectual interests, different countries and traditions, diverse life and professional achievements and experience, and an ability to benefit from graduate studies.

 All applicants must have completed the first degree in law required for law practice or law teaching in the country in which their law studies were pursued.
 U.S. applicants must have satisfied the J.D. requirements at an ABA-accredited law school.
 In any given year, those accepted to our graduate programs have completed their legal education with distinction, graduating at or near the very top of their classes or otherwise demonstrating exceptional academic ability.

 Submit online via CollegeNet or LSAC.org or in hardcopy form by mail or courier directly to the Law School:

 1. The completed application form